Archive for 'Jurors'

 Posted by:

 I see your Nunc Pro Tunc and I will raise you one Ex Parte Motion and a Habeas Corpus.
 Boy, talk about a Non Sequitur.
-As a trial attorney, you probably know and use more Latin phrases in a week than most jurors will hear in a lifetime and that is a curse. ...
+As a trial attorney, you probably know and use more Latin phrases in a week than most jurors will hear in a lifetime and that is a ...

 Continue Reading →